Python API reference¶

 Note that for the plot of relative_magnitude, all the

-in advance, and both the PC1 and Estimated PC1-pattern will be Z-score normalized.- Parameters:
+NaNvalue entries will be replaced with0in advance, and both the PC1 and Estimated PC1-pattern will be Z-score normalized.- Parameters:

 pc1_np (

-) – Estimated PC1-pattern innumpy.ndarray
+numpy.ndarray) – Estimated PC1-pattern innumpy.ndarrayformat.figsize (

-) – Scaling the figure size.scatter (
+int) – Scaling the figure size.scatter (

-- hicpep.peptools.read_pearson(pearson: str) ndarray ¶
+- hicpep.peptools.read_pearson(pearson: str) ndarray¶

 Read a

-file of the intra-chromosomal Hi-C Pearson matrix created by juicer_tools and return the Pearson matrix in NumPy format.- Parameters:
+.txtfile of the intra-chromosomal Hi-C Pearson matrix created by juicer_tools and return the Pearson matrix in NumPy format.- Parameters:

 pearson (